ihavenonickname/brainfuck-to-python/README.md

-# brainfuck-to-python
+# Brainfuck to Python

-Compile your brainfuck code into (somewhat) readable Python code
+Compile your Brainfuck code into --somewhat-- readable Python code.

+This compiler understands common Brainfuck idioms and will optimize them away so the generated Python code is concise and efficient.

 **Work in progress**